Skip to main content

 To be prepared for this course, we recommend that you have:

-• A General Purpose Hand qualification or other Maritime or Engineering/Mechanical trade qualification
+• a General Purpose Hand qualification, or another maritime, engineering or mechanical trade qualification

-• Strong communication skills with the ability to work with people from various backgrounds and cultural groups
+• strong communication skills and the ability to work with people from diverse backgrounds

-• The ability to swim 50 metres and stay afloat for 5 minutes without a life jacket and in work attire
+• the ability to swim 50 metres and stay afloat for 5 minutes without a life jacket, while wearing work clothing

-• Learning, reading, writing, literacy, and numeracy competencies at an Australian Year 10 level
+• learning, reading, writing, literacy and numeracy skills at an Australian Year 10 level.

 • You can plan your work and try to solve problems on your own.